-Due to the fact that Twitter is the second leading social media site with over 500 million users as of mid 2012, it’s a valuable marketing resource.
-In fact, it’s an ideal tool for building brand equity and establishing a long-term presence within a company’s niche.
-While there are several ways to use Twitter for marketing, running a Promoted Tweets and/or Promoted Trends campaign is something that you may want to look into.
-Here is how they work and the benefits they provide for your business.
+While there are several ways to use Twitter marketing, running Promoted Tweets, and Promoted Trends campaigns is something that you may want to consider.
+Here are how they work and the benefits they provide for your business.